-Friday January 18: Portrait Gallery & Royal Academy – Performance I
+Friday January 18: Portrait Gallery & Royal Academy – Summer and Smoke

-After a morning talk on this evening’s performance, we visit the National Portrait Gallery which contains an impressive survey of British portraiture from the Tudor period to the present.
+After a morning talk on today’s program, we visit the National Portrait Gallery which contains an impressive survey of British portraiture from the Tudor period to the present.
 Most notably the famous portrait of William Shakespeare was the first painting acquired by the National Portrait Gallery when it was founded in 1856.
 We enjoy a welcome lunch at the gallery’s fine restaurant, then walk to Piccadilly to visit the recently refurbished Royal Academy, one of London’s leading exhibition spaces.
 The RA’s winter exhibition we plan to see is Klimt / Schiele: Drawings from the Albertina Museum, Vienna and Renzo Piano.
 This evening we head to the Duke of York’s Theatre for Tennessee Williams’ critically acclaimed play Summer and Smoke.
 Overnight London (B, L)

 Saturday January 19: The Courtauld and Tate Modern – Antony & Cleopatra

-In the late morning we head to Somerset House, one of the city’s most dynamic cultural venues, to see the remarkable art collection at The Courtauld Gallery.
+After a morning talk on today’s program, we travel to Somerset House, one of the city’s most dynamic cultural venues, to see the remarkable art collection at The Courtauld Gallery.
 The Courtauld is renowned for its collection of Impressionist and Post-Impressionist paintings, including masterpieces by Monet, Van Gogh and Gauguin and the largest collection of Cézannes in the UK.
 Afterwards we cross the footbridge to the National Theatre for a matinee of Antony & Cleopatra, Shakespeare’s play about politics and passion, starring Ralph Fiennes and Sophie Okonedo as the famous fated couple.
 Afterwards visit the Tate Modern, one of the largest museums of modern and contemporary art in the world.
-The Tate Modern’s winter exhibition we plan to see is Christian Marclay: The Clock.
-Overnight London (B)
+The Tate Modern’s winter installation we plan to see is Christian Marclay: The Clock.
+London (B)

-Sunday January 20: Kenwood House & Covent Garden – Performance II
+Sunday January 20: Kenwood House – London Symphony Orchestra